BeauJoh/thesis/source/12-chapter-4-aiwc.md

 `nw` and `swat` applications from the Dynamic-Programming dwarf are both directly used in sequence analysis, `gem` from the N-Body-Methods dwarf to cover biophysics computations, `hmm` from the Graphical-Models dwarf considers both sequence analysis and gene expression.
 Finally, the MapReduce dwarf features the `kmeans` benchmark, which can be used directly in both pattern identification and gene similarity comparisons.
 Figures\ \ref{fig:aiwc} and \ref{fig:aiwc-hmm} present radar/Kiviat diagrams of architecture-independent characteristics collected for each of the bioinformatics benchmarks.
-All results are presented over a single **small** problem size, and show the multiple kernels required to compute each benchmark application as superimposed plots in the same diagram.
+All results are presented over a single **small** problem size and show the multiple kernels required to compute each benchmark application as superimposed plots in the same diagram.
 The **small** size was selected since `hmm`, `gem` and `swat` benchmarks are from the fixed benchmarks -- they only offer one size -- however, the execution times typify those seen in the **small** sized `nw` and `kmeans` applications.

 \begin{figure*}